 I experienced both hospital and home births with my three children, who are now young adults.
 I am happy with my own birth experiences, so I have no investment in your birth being any particular way.
 I grew up in North Devon but moved away to study.
 I lived in Oxford and Sheffield, where my children grew up.
 In 2013 I took early retirement from my work as a lecturer (in Social Work and inter-professional practice) and moved ‘back home’ to North Devon.

-I have undertaken a workshop around supporting every birth; this has given me valuable knowledge and understanding of supporting couples through baby loss.
-A doula has an important role in providing support to a woman and her partner during and after a birth that involves the death of their baby.
 I am available to support couples going through baby loss, either through miscarriage, still birth or neonatal death; please contact me to discuss your support needs.
 I am also able to provide valuable support to those expectant couples who have previously experienced a bereavement; please get in touch if you would like to talk about this bespoke antenatal and birth doula service.